BrenoFariasdaSilva/Master-UTFPR/PPGCC02 - Algorithms And Data Structures/Activities/Activity 11 - B Trees/02 - B Tree Structure - Disk Structure/README.md

 This will:
 - Compile the source files (`main.c` and `b_tree.c`)
-- Run the executable, demonstrating insertion, traversal, persistence, and modification of the B-Tree
+- Run the executable, demonstrating insertion, traversal, search, persistence, and modification of the B-Tree
 - Clean up object files and executable after running

 To manually compile and run without the Makefile: